slegr002/IMDbAutomationTaskGit/README.md

 CreatingNewIMDbUserAccount.feature -> Did not complete this test scenario because the site has a Captcha feature setup.
-Therefore, when attempting to create an account, the automation software would either need the development team to provide an environment that has the captcha disabled.
+Therefore, when attempting to create an account, the automation software would either need the development team to provide an environment that has the captcha feature disabled.
-This is to prevent hackers from crashing the server.
+Captchas are used by organizations to to prevent hackers from crashing their sites.

 # Tasks
 1. Author tests and utilities to create an imdb account and to log into https://imdb.com